Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 how to create custom transforms.

-From ACS 6.2 it is possible to create custom transforms that run in separate processes known as T-Engines.
-The same engines may be used in Community and Enterprise Editions.
+From ACS 6.2 it is possible to create custom transforms that run in separate processes known as T-Engines (short for Transformer Engines).
+The same engines may be used
+in Community and Enterprise Editions.
 They may be directly connected to the ACS repository as Local Transforms, but in the Enterprise edition there is the option to include them as part of the Transform Service which provides more balanced throughput and better administration capabilities.
+A T-Engine is intended to be run as a Docker image, but may also be run as a standalone process.

 Prior to ACS 6.0 all legacy transformers ran within the same JVM as the ACS repository.
 They and their supporting code has been deprecated